ottiram/pyMMAX2/README.md

 **Currently under construction, stay tuned!**

 ### Installation
 Perform the following steps for a minimal installation.
+For actual applications, simply install pyMMAX2 and its required dependencies (if not installed already) into your working environment.

 ```
-$ conda create --name pymmax2 python=3.6
+$ conda create --name pymmax2 python=3.6 colorama beautifulsoup4 regex jpype1
 ```